 Year Allotment

-2019 - 2020 \$ 1,200
+2022 - 2023 \$ 1,200

-2020 - 2021 \$ 1,200
+2023 - 2024 \$ 1,200

-2021 - 2022 \$ 1,200
+2024 - 2025 \$ 1,200

-- (a) Uses of the money stipulated in Tables 17.8 11 include, but are not limited to, travel to professional organizations for attendance and presentation of scholarly work, renewal of job related professional certification, attendance at professional workshops both on and off campus, participation in webinars, completing on-line courses related to one's discipline and scholarly work, monetary or release-time support for writing grant proposals, books, or performing other scholarly work, and participation in traditional Faculty Development activities that are the purview of the Faculty Development Standing Committee. - (b) Total funds available to a single faculty member shall not exceed \$7,650 per year for any combination of activities funded through allotments stipulated in Tables 17.8 11.

-- Exceptions to this may be made by application to both the Faculty Development Committee and the Provost/VPAA. - (c) The parties recognize that the University may expend resources to provide professional development opportunities and workshops on campus to enhance pedagogical practices, the use of instructional technology and social media, and the assessment of learning in the classroom.
+- 2. Uses of the money stipulated in Tables 17.8 11 include, but are not limited to, travel to professional organizations for attendance and presentation of scholarly work, renewal of job related professional certification, attendance at professional workshops both on and off campus, participation in webinars, completing on-line courses related to one's discipline and scholarly work, monetary or release-time support for writing grant proposals, books, or performing other scholarly work, and participation in traditional Faculty Development activities that are the purview of the Faculty Development Standing Committee. - (c) Total funds available to a single faculty member shall not exceed \$8,950 per year for any combination of activities funded through allotments stipulated in Tables 17.8 11.
+This includes a maximum of \$1950 in travel and \$7000 in Faculty Development. - (d) Exceptions to this may be made by application to both the Faculty Development Committee and the Provost/VPAA. - (e) The parties recognize that the University may expend resources to provide professional development opportunities and workshops on campus to enhance pedagogical practices, the use of instructional technology and social media, and the assessment of learning in the classroom.

-Section 17.6.
+Section 17.7.
 Travel to Professional Conferences

-This would use a maximum of \$140,000-150,000/year, assuming each faculty member used the full amount of travel funds each year.

-Unit members shall be permitted sufficient time away from their regular assignments for previously approved scholarly and professional purposes, subject to the following provision: it shall be the responsibility of the Faculty Member to provide adequate substitutes for all regularly scheduled University activities in his absence.
+- (a) This would use a maximum of \$140,000-150,000/year, assuming each faculty member used the full amount of travel funds each year. - (b) Unit members shall be permitted sufficient time away from their regular assignments for previously approved scholarly and professional purposes, subject to the following provision: it shall be the responsibility of the Faculty Member to provide adequate substitutes for all regularly scheduled University activities in his absence.
 Such substitutes must receive the prior approval of the department chairperson.
 Money for such travel shall be authorized normally for the following purposes to attend and/or present and receive reimbursement for a maximum of two conferences per year as described below: